 Trauma, stress, and anxiety can take a toll on both you and your dog.
 Understanding how these emotions affect your body can help relieve feelings of guilt and shame, and pave the way for healing in your relationship with yourself and your dog.
-That’s when we can begin healing our reactivity loop.

 This is part 2 of Kathy’s interview with Marika, a Dancing Hearts Certified Partnership Coach.

 In this episode, Marika will help us understand the importance of letting our bodies feel in order to achieve healing and begin to heal the relationship with ourselves, which is the most important relationship we have.